Exploring the In-Context Learning Capabilities of LLMs for Money Laundering Detection in Financial Graphs: Methodology

 The prompt includes eight such examples, each corresponding to one of the patterns shown in Figure~\ref{fig:aml_patterns}, before appending the test case.
 By explicitly conditioning the LLM on real-world-style typologies and human-readable rationales, we align the reasoning process with investigative workflows.
 Importantly, these demonstrations emphasize graph topology and multi-hop interactions rather than superficial statistical cues, which makes the model more likely to generalize beyond seen entities.

 This methodology leverages the core advantage of few-shot learning via in-context learning: enabling the model to acquire structural priors without any fine-tuning.
 It effectively bootstraps the LLM into a role akin to a fraud analyst by showing what suspicious behavior “looks like” in multiple formats.
 The choice to use real pattern types, realistic transactions, and natural language justifications makes the prompting setup robust, interpretable, and well-aligned with human investigator expectations.
 To further refine the model’s discrimination ability, we also include several examples of non-suspicious financial activity—subgraphs that contain no red flags—within the same prompt.
 This ensures that the model learns not only to detect suspicious patterns, but also to distinguish them from legitimate transactional behavior.

 The final structure of the LLM prompt follows the template below, showing how demonstration subgraphs and rationales are interleaved.
-The subgraphs are serialized using the format shown previously in the \textit{Serialized Subgraph Example} box in Section 2.2.
+The subgraphs are serialized using the format shown previously in the \textit{Serialized Subgraph Example} box in Section~\ref{subsec:text-serialization}.

-\section{3 Experiments and Results}
+\section{Experiments and Results}

-We evaluate the proposed reasoning pipeline on the IBM AML Synthetic Dataset, which simulates real-world money laundering typologies through graph-structured financial transactions.
+We evaluate the proposed reasoning pipeline on the \texttt{AML HI Small} dataset, which simulates real-world money laundering typologies through graph-structured financial transactions.
 Our primary goal at this stage is to assess both the classification ability and the reasoning quality of a large language model (LLM) over structured financial subgraphs.

-\subsection{3.1 Experimental Setup}
+\subsection{Experimental Setup}